Neuroplant-Resources/Neuroplant-DataAnalysis/README.md

 1. Data cleaning and intermediate analysis
 2. Rendering figures

+A .yml file has been provided to create a virtual environment so that all of the code runs smoothly.
+It can be implemented with Anaconda/miniconda or python's '''venv''' package.

 #### Mock screen 1 (MS1)
 <p> This folder contains the code used to analyze the dataset generated from our "Mock Screen."
 This screen assessed the response of N2 animals against each of our reference compounds in 16 technical replicates.
 All worm location data were generated using the Neuroplant image analysis software - Our Worm Locator (OWL).</p>